marc2332/bliss/doc/docs/motion_encoder.md

 If an encoder is associated to the axis:

-* *after* a movement, the encoder position is read and compared to the target position of the movement.
-In case of difference outside the limit fixed by **Encoder tolerance**, an exception is raised with
-  message: `"didn't reach final position"`

 * the method `measured_position()` uses `encoder.read()` to calculate
   the value returned *in user units*.

+* and if `check_encoder` is set to `True` in config, *after* a movement, the encoder position is read and compared to the target position of the movement.
+In case of difference outside the limit fixed by **Encoder tolerance**, an exception is raised with message:
+  `"didn't reach final position"`

 !!! note
     This `measured_position()` method is used in particular by